 Since inception, the foundation has provided more than $440,252.13 to research projects.

 Each year applications will be reviewed and assessed by the SRF's Public Fund Management Committee who are experts in education, conservation, environmental management and business.

-2017 funding has now been released and new opportunities will be available to students in 2018
+Research Funding for Rainforest Protection has now closed for 2018.
+More opportunities will be made available to students in 2019.

 Current Funding Projects